rahulpdev/ScrapeDevDocs/dev_docs/project_brief.md

 2.  **Function 2: URL Content Extraction and Markdown Conversion**

     - Develop a script to:
-      - Crawl a list of URLs and produce a markdown file for each website page.
+      - Crawl a list of URLs and output a markdown file for each website page.
       - For each retrieved page:
         - Preserve the heading hierarchy of the original content.
         - Do NOT remove any content between section headers.